-Class 1 Year 3 Years 5 Years 10 Years C \$269 \$830 \$1,418 \$3,011
+Class 1 Year 3 Years 5 Years 10 Years C \$255 \$789 \$1,349 \$2,874

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year ended December 31, 2024, the Fund's portfolio turnover rate was 134% of its average portfolio value.
+During the most recent fiscal year ended December 31, 2023, the Fund's portfolio turnover rate was 600% of its average portfolio value.

-The Fund is designed to provide the potential to generate stable, above average fixed-income returns, with a reduced risk of drawdown (i.e., the risk of a decline in investment value during a decline in the U.S. equity markets).
-Kensington Asset Management, LLC (the "Adviser") seeks to achieve the Fund's investment objective by investing the Fund's assets to gain exposure to (i) higher-yielding, fixed income securities, or to (ii) cash, cash equivalents, and U.S. Treasury securities.
-The portfolio managers use a proprietary "Managed Income Model" that looks at trends and patterns in the high-yield, equity and broader fixed income markets.
-The Managed Income Model uses daily inputs related to the prices of certain U.S. high-yield and long-term Treasury bond funds, U.S. equity market indices, and the number of NYSE-listed companies whose prices have increased and decreased each day to evaluate whether market conditions favor a "Risk-On" portfolio exposed to predominantly higher-yielding securities or a "Risk-Off" portfolio exposed to cash, cash equivalents, or U.S. Treasury securities.
+The Fund is designed to provide the potential to generate stable, above average returns, with a reduced risk of drawdown (i.e., the risk of a decline in investment value during a decline in the U.S. equity markets).
+Kensington Asset Management, LLC (the "Adviser") seeks to achieve the Fund's investment objective by investing the Fund's assets to gain exposure to (i) higher-yielding, fixed income securities, or to (ii) cash, cash equivalents, and U.S. Treasury securities, based on a proprietary "Managed Income Model" that looks at trends and patterns in the high-yield fixed income market.
+The Managed Income Model uses daily inputs related to the prices of certain U.S. high-yield and long-term Treasury bond funds, U.S. equity market indices, and the number of NYSE-listed companies whose prices have increased and decreased each day to evaluate whether market conditions favor a "Risk-On" portfolio exposed to high-yield securities or a "Risk-Off" portfolio exposed to cash, cash equivalents, or U.S. Treasury securities.
 Specifically, the model uses the following inputs:

-- Returns of certain U.S. high-yield bond funds - Returns of long-term U.S. Treasury bonds - The level of the NASDAQ Composite Index, a market capitalization weighted index of approximately 3,000 common equities listed on the NASDAQ stock exchange - The level of the Value Line Geometric Composite Index, an index of approximately 1,700 companies representing approximately 90% of the market capitalization of all U.S.-listed stocks with returns weighted to account for compounding of returns of time; and - The daily number of NYSE-listed companies with prices increasing or decreasing (the Advance/Decline Line).
+- The net asset values of certain U.S. high-yield bond funds - Prices of long-term U.S. Treasury bonds - The level of the NASDAQ Composite Index, a market capitalization weighted index of approximately 3,000 common equities listed on the NASDAQ stock exchange - The level of the Value Line Geometric Composite Index, an index of approximately 1,700 companies representing approximately 90% of the market capitalization of all U.S.-listed stocks with returns weighted to account for compounding of returns of time; and - The daily number of NYSE-listed companies with prices increasing or decreasing (the Advance/Decline Line).

 The Managed Income Model looks for trends developing over multiple time periods (e.g., weeks, months, years) to signal a change from Risk-On to Risk-Off or vice versa, and the Adviser will generally turn over approximately 100% of the portfolio's exposures when the Managed Income Model signals a change.
 Depending on market conditions, such turnover from Risk-On to Risk-Off or vice versa may take up to several weeks, and the Fund may have significant portfolio turnover from year to year.
 The Adviser generally expects such changes to occur infrequently (e.g., fewer than five times annually) based on historic trends in the high-yield fixed income market.
 Generally, when the Adviser believes high-yield market conditions are favorable, the Fund seeks exposure to longer maturity and lower quality high-yield securities.
-When the Adviser believes high-yield market conditions are somewhat less favorable (but still "Risk-On"), the Fund may diversify its holdings by seeking exposure to shorter maturity and better quality fixed income securities.
+When the Adviser believes high-yield market conditions are somewhat less favorable (but still "Risk-On"), the Fund seeks exposure to shorter maturity and better quality high-yield securities.